 Woolwax® is made from lanolin/woolgrease.
 It contains more woolgrease and is more resistant to wash-off than any competitive product.
 In short...Woolwax® lasts much longer, has almost no smell, very little over-spray because it is thicker, and is available in clear and Black.* Woolwax® is made from woolgrease (lanolin) which is an excellent corrosion inhibitor & Lubricant.

 * Woolwax® is solvent free, safe, non-hazardous, environmentally friendly.

-process to remove the woolgrease smell which can be very strong and some people
+proprietary process to remove the woolgrease smell which can be very strong and

 * Woolwax® is formulated to be more viscous (thicker) than any other lanolin based corrosion inhibitor, thereby being more resistant to road-wash.
 Woolwax® may need to be warmed up in front of a floor heater in cold weather before applying.

 * Both products can be easily sprayed with the "PRO" Undercoating Gun from Kellsport Products.
 Woolwax® being thicker, has much less overspray (misting).